Assessing Your Level

 Take a Placement Test for general self-assessment.

-assessment with the Alliance staff.
+a phone assessment with the Alliance staff.

 Understanding Our Levels: The CECR Designations